 If you get Parker’s Perfect Storm package, you get everything you need to get started, even a rope cocking device.
 If you don’t opt for the Perfect Storm package, though, make sure you buy a rope cocking device.
 While the 165 pound draw weight of the CenterFire is doable by hand, I always recommend using a rope cocking device for optimum consistency in your draw.

 The crossbow scope that comes with the Perfect Storm package is an illuminated multi-reticle scope, and the scope comes pre-mounted and almost fully sighted in right out of the box.
 I only had to make a few tiny adjustments before I was driving nails with the crossbow from 25 yards.

 The scope has held true for several months now, and I’m sure it will hold true for quite a bit longer.
-The optics are excellent quality, perfectly coated for resistance to fogging and for optimum light gathering capabilities.See our detailed guide on how to sight-in your crossbow
+The optics are excellent quality, perfectly coated for resistance to fogging and for optimum light gathering capabilities.[sc:how-to-sight]

 My CenterFire came with 6 RED HOT High Velocity arrows, but whatever package you get will come with at least 4 of these arrows.
 The RED HOT arrows are nice, but I prefer Firebolt.
-Whatever you do, though, make sure your arrows have either moon nocks or capture nocks, and be sure they are 20” arrows weighted to 400 grain to hit the advertised 335 fps.You can also learn more about crossbow arrows and take a look at our broadhead recommendations
+Whatever you do, though, make sure your arrows have either moon nocks or capture nocks, and be sure they are 20” arrows weighted to 400 grain to hit the advertised 335 fps.[sc:crossbow-arrows]

 Safety and Design